 1. The consent is for a period from the date this consent is granted until the date occurring 25 years after the Final Commissioning of the Development.
-Written confirmation of the date of the Final Commissioning of the Development must be provided by the Company to the Scottish Ministers, the Planning Authority, the JNCC and SNH no later than one calendar month after the Final Commissioning of the Development.
-Where the Scottish Ministers deem the Development to be complete on a date prior to the date when all wind turbine generators forming the Development have supplied electricity on a commercial basis to the National Grid, then, the Scottish Ministers will provide written confirmation of the date of the Final Commissioning of the Development to the Company, the Planning Authority, the JNCC and SNH no later than one calendar month after the date on which the Scottish Ministers deem the Development to be complete.
+Written confirmation of the date of the Final Commissioning of the Development must be provided by the Company to the Scottish Ministers, the Planning Authority, the Joint Nature Conservation Agency ("JNCC") and Scottish Natural Heritage ("SNH") no later than one calendar month after the Final Commissioning of the Development.
+Where the Scottish Ministers deem the Development to be complete on a date prior to the date when all wind turbine generators forming the Development have supplied electricity on a commercial basis to the National Grid then, the Scottish Ministers will provide written confirmation of the date of the Final Commissioning of the Development to the Company, the Planning Authority, JNCC and SNH no later than one calendar month after the date on which the Scottish Ministers deem the Development to be complete.